Filippo Argelati: Biography

 Filippo Argelati was born at Bologna, where his early studies were superintended by Bonaventura Rossi, and he was afterwards placed under the care of the Jesuits.
 In the year 1705 he visited Florence and other cities in Italy, and in 1706 was about to proceed to France, when the death of an uncle recalled him to his native city.
 He had previously contemplated the publication of some important works, and now proposed to carry his design into effect.
 He turned his attention, in the first instance, towards an edition of the published and unpublished works of Ulisse Aldrovandi, and for this purpose procured the co-operation of some of the professors of Bologna for the different branches of natural history, and had made further progress in the necessary arrangements when the successive deaths of those who were to co-operate with him in the editorship forced him to abandon the project.

 He subsequently devoted himself from the first to editing works of literature.
 The notice of him given by Giammaria Mazzucchelli was furnished to that writer by himself, and has been copied by Giovanni Fantuzzi and all subsequent writers.
 In 1715 he published Raccolta delle Rime del Sig.
 Carlantonio Bedori, 4º, which he dedicated to Count Angiolo Sacco, the author of the life of Bedori, prefixed to the work.
-His next and most important undertaking was in editing and publishing Muratori's multivolume opus, entitled Rerum Italicarum Scriptores.
-Muratori informed Argelati, he could not find a printing office for his work.
+His next and most important undertaking was in editing and publishing Muratori's multivolume opus, entitled Rerum italicarum scriptores.
+Muratori informed Argelati that he could not find a printing office for his work.
 Argelati traveled to Milan, and explained this problem and the work to Count Carlo Archinto, a prominent patron of the arts.
 Archinto, in order to raise the necessary funds, formed a society of Milanese noblemen under the name of Società Palatina, each of whom subscribed a considerable sum.
 By these means Argelati was able to complete first production of the work in twenty-five volumes folio.
 He appears to have taken an active part in the preparation of this work, furnishing notices and collecting manuscripts.
 After the publication of the first volume in 1723, dedicated to the Emperor Charles VI, that monarch assigned him a pension of three hundred ducats, with the honorary title of his Secretary.